 “I’ve also always been interested in special educational needs, so there’s always been an idea in the back of my head to become a SENDCO.
 I admire their role and to make that difference to children’s lives and provide them all with equal opportunities would be so rewarding.
 Plus, to finally be able to give back and support children in the way my teachers have supported me throughout my education would be great.

 “My careers aspiration is to become a primary school teacher.
-I’ve been offered places at the University of Brighton, University of East Anglia and University of Derby, and have two interviews pending for University of Hertfordshire and Bishop Grosseteste University.”
+I’ve been offered places at the University of Brighton, University of East Anglia and University of Derby, and have two other interviews pending.”

 Find out more about our T Levels and how we can support you and your learners to success.